- Home

 It’s becoming increasingly common for people to use their retirement period as a chance to change careers.

-As well as wanting or needing to top up their income, many people also want to continue reaping the benefits that come with working – such as the chance to socialise with others and develop new skills.
+As well as wanting or needing to top up their income, many people also want to continue reaping the benefits that come with working – such as socialising with others and developing new skills.

-However, it’s important to remember that retirement is your time, so if you do change careers, try to make sure that your new role is something that suits your lifestyle, and/or that you’re interested in and enjoy.
+However, it’s important to remember that retirement is your time, so if you do change careers, try to make sure your new role is something that you enjoy and suits your lifestyle.

-For some ideas, you can visit the job ideas section of our website.
-We also have plenty of personal stories from people who’ve switched careers later in life.
+For some ideas for what roles are out there, head over to our job ideas section.
+We also have plenty of personal stories from people who’ve switched careers later in life, so you can hear what it’s like first-hand.

 Final thoughts…